 We teach a broad scope of methods to access altered states of consciousness: You can encounter non-pharmacological methods from guided imagery, trance & music journeys, and stroboscopic light induction to breathwork.
 We cover the theory on ketamine, the classic psychedelics like psilocybin, LSD, ayahuasca, and many more.
 In terms of self-experience, we offer the described non-pharmacological methods throughout the whole training and a total of three ketamine-assisted self-experience sessions per participant in the second program year.
 We hope to be able to offer a psilocybin self-experience session in the second program year.

-Augmented Psychotherapy is more than just therapy with psychedelic substances.
+Psychedelic therapy commonly refers to treatment with psychedelic substances.
+But Augmented Psychotherapy has a broader framework.
 This training emphasizes two aspects of working professionally with psychedelic/altered states of consciousness: First, the deep understanding of the psychedelic experience itself, and second, the specific challenges that come with harnessing these states as tools for psychotherapy.

 Under this perspective, a psychedelic experience can be elicited through either psychedelic substances or non-pharmacologically through means like breathwork or meditation, enabling therapeutically beneficial states of mind.